-Gert-Jan Meppelink was appointed to the Executive Committee of ABN AMRO Bank N.V. in the position of Chief HR, Transformation & Communications Officer on 5 February 2017, subject to regulatory approval.
+Gert-Jan Meppelink was appointed to the Executive Committee of ABN AMRO Bank N.V. as Chief HR, Transformation & Communications Officer on 5 February 2017, subject to regulatory approval.
 The appointment was formally approved by the regulator on 3 November 2017.
 His current term expires in 2020.
+Risk Management, Financial Restructuring & Recovery, Legal (until 1 December 2018) and Compliance.
+Her current term expires in 2021.